plastical/wordpress-query-custom-posts-events/README.md

 WordPress Query Users
 =====================

-Inspired by the original WordPress Query Posts, this does the same with the users. https://github.com/ryelle/wordpress-query-posts#post-state
+Inspired by the original WordPress Query Posts, this does the same with users. https://github.com/ryelle/wordpress-query-posts#post-state